 Farming Ground: Where the Bekaa Valley Feeds the Table

 The road into Baalbek from the west crosses some of the most productive agricultural land in Lebanon.
-The Bekaa Valley floor, wide and flat between the Lebanon and Anti-Lebanon mountain ranges, has been cultivated for millennia — Roman-era Heliopolis, whose temple columns still rise at the edge of town, was partly sustained by this same soil.
+The Bekaa Valley floor, wide and flat between the Lebanon and Anti-Lebanon mountain ranges, has been cultivated for millennia, Roman-era Heliopolis, whose temple columns still rise at the edge of town, was partly sustained by this same soil.
 Lakkis Farm sits within that continuum, a property where the source of the food and the character of the place are inseparable.
-This is not a restaurant that happens to have a garden.
+This is a farm-based restaurant that serves Lebanese food in Baalbek's Bekaa Valley.
 The agricultural context is the operating logic.

 Lebanon's dining conversation concentrates heavily on Beirut, where restaurants like Em Sherif in Beirut have built formal, high-production interpretations of Lebanese mezze traditions for an urban and international audience.
 The Bekaa operates differently.
 Its food culture is older, less mediated, and tied more directly to what the land and its farming communities produce.
 Lamb from mountain pastures, sun-dried herbs, fermented dairy, preserved vegetables: these are the ingredients that defined Lebanese mountain and valley cooking long before restaurant culture existed as a category.